Difficult Bible Quiz about the Bible Persons.

 After the crucifixion, Joseph of Arimathea took Jesus' body to a burial crypt.

-Nicodemus also helped him.
+Nicodemus helped him.

 -